Why Is Buying A UL Listed Lab Workbench Important?

 Or did you?

-Well, the money you may have saved then could now cost you hundreds of thousands of dollars in attorney’s fees to fight the lawsuit, increased worker’s compensation premiums for the claim payout, not to mention the OSHA fines!
+If you bought an import product because it was less expensive, you incorrectly assumed that it would save money.
+In reality, it could now cost you hundreds of thousands of dollars in attorney’s fees to fight the lawsuit and increased worker’s compensation premiums for the claim payout, not to mention the OSHA fines!

 And, if you don’t have hundreds of thousands of dollars lying around, it could cost you more.
 It could cost you your business!